-Castile soap, the environmentally sound household cleaning choice the world over for savvy green people.
+Castile soap, the environmentally sound, plant-based body and household cleaning choice for savvy green people.
 But what exactly is it and what makes this soap so truly versatile?

 What is Castile Soap?